 Administrator profiles are used to control administrator access privileges to devices or system features.
 Profiles are assigned to administrator accounts when an administrator is created.
-The profile controls access to both the

-FortiManager GUI and CLI.
+The profile controls access to both the FortiManager GUI and CLI.

-There are three predefined system profiles:
+There are four predefined system profiles:

 Restricted_User Restricted user profiles have no system privileges enabled, and have read-only access for all device privileges.
 Standard_User Standard user profiles have no system privileges enabled, and have read/write access for all device privileges.
 Super_User Super user profiles have all system and device privileges enabled.
 It cannot be edited.
+Package_User Package user profile have read/write policy and objects privileges enabled, and have read-only access for system and other privileges.

 These profiles cannot be deleted, but standard and restricted profiles can be edited.
 New profiles can also be created as required.
 Only super user administrators can manage administrator profiles.
+Package user administrators can view the profile list.